 The Master Boot Record contains important boot information which are essential to boot a computer system.
-A corrupted master boot record usually makes a system unbootable until the issue is fixed.
-Users who installed multiple operating systems might have also experienced difficulties when the operating systems installed their own boot manager which erased another one.
+A corrupted master boot record usually makes a system unbootable until the issue is fixed, which can be problematic if you do not have a Live CD, recovery CD or second computer at hand.
+Users who installed multiple operating systems might have also experienced difficulties when the operating systems installed their own boot manager which erased the previous one without providing them with options to load the previous operating system using the newly installed boot manager.

-It is therefor always a good precaution to backup the Master Boot Record to be able to restore it.
-This could be handy before installing another operating system or in case the Master Boot Record gets corrupted another way.
+It is therefor always a good precaution to backup the Master Boot Record so that you can restore it at a later time.
+This could be handy before installing another operating system or if the Master Boot Record gets corrupted in another way.

 HD Hacker is a portable software compatible with Windows NT, 2000, XP and Vista that can be used to backup and restore the Master Boot Record or any other sector the user specifies.
 It offers the option to select the drive by drive letter or physical drive.